 The price has definitely become a very important factor and you can no longer charge on the basis of your cost.
 Earlier if INR 100 is our cost and we require a 50% margin, then INR 100 +INR 50 become our selling price.
 Now, if INR 125 is the correct selling price and if you still want to get a 50% margin then our cost has to be below INR 75.
 We have to figure out how to get that INR 75.
 Thus, the whole thinking has turned totally, the starting point cannot anymore be your cost of production and therefore the cost of production does not determine the selling price, the selling price determines the cost and the other way round.
 That is the biggest change around, be it a consumer-level or at the retailer level, people are looking at the price.

 Thanks to the online registration growing every time, the participants need not stand in the queue wasting time.
-We had increased the number of registration desks to avoid situations earlier where retailers have to stand more than an hour just to get themselves registered.
+We had increased the number of registration desks to avoid situations earlier where retailers have to stand more than an hour just to get them registered.
 The registration process gets over maximum in fifteen minutes now.

 With the increase in the participants, we had made the exhibition happen for four days.
 This will give ample time for the visitors to plan their visit to the event.
 We had also designed in such a way, the navigation is easy, thanks to the kiosks installed.

 Where are the visitors from?

 Local visitors (Mumbai) are always more.
 Next, we had enough participation from the Western part of India.
 We had made a special focus for Tamil Nadu and Andhra Pradesh.
 Thus, there are about 450 retailers who are specifically coming from these two states on our invite.

 How much does quality play a role in the purchase decision?